How 1 Common Mistake can Affect Investment Performance

 You must have confidence to be able to achieve your most ambitious goals.
 No one ever succeeded by limiting themselves.
 This is especially true in the world of investing.
 Every prudent investor should know how to trust him or herself to implement financial strategies effectively and boost investment performance.

 However, as human beings, we tend to form idealistic pictures of ourselves.
-Positivity has many proven benefits, but if you only see your positive attributes, there will be negative consequences.
-Others may find you difficult to work with if you can’t recognize your own mistakes.
-Also, by reaching conclusions that don’t address the varied aspects of a situation, you miss out on the growth opportunities that come with self-evaluation.
-That’s why you should always be assessing yourself objectively to determine whether you are being overconfident.
+Positivity has many proven benefits.
+But, if you only see your positive attributes, there will be negative consequences.
+If you can’t recognize your own mistakes, others may find you difficult to work with.
+You miss out on the growth opportunities that come with self-evaluation if you reach conclusions that don’t address the varied aspects of a situation.
+This why you should always be assessing yourself objectively.
+Try to determine whether you are being overconfident.

 The tendency of your brain to avoid recognizing your flaws is a form of self-protection.
-You would rather not experience the discomfort of self-criticism and the effort of self-correction.
+You, subconsciously, would rather not experience the discomfort of self-criticism and the effort of self-correction.
 In social psychology, this cognitive phenomenon is known as ‘self-attribution bias’.
-It can be explained as the tendency to credit positive outcomes to your own character and attributing negative outcomes to external factors – clearly a one-sided approach.
+This is the tendency to credit positive outcomes to your own character.
+This means attributing negative outcomes to external factors – clearly a one-sided approach.

 How does this bias affect investors?

 Self-attribution bias causes investors to become overconfident and make miscalculated investment decisions.
 In some cases, investors hold onto a certain investment simply because they are emotionally attached to it.
 This psychological principle also comes into play during sudden declines in the stock market.
 Many investors fail to see the big picture and instead look for something or someone to blame, which is counterproductive.
 When these things happen, many investors lose their sense of personal accountability, a necessary factor for success.

 How will I correct this if I find myself overconfident?